Traveling With Cancer

 Checking With Your Doctor

 Before you travel, be sure to discuss your plans with your doctor.
-This is especially important if you have recently been diagnosed with cancer or are still suffering side effects of treatment or chemotherapy.
-Your doctor’s opinion on when and whether you should travel is very important.
-If your doctor recommends against travel, be sure you understand the reasons for that recommendation.
+This is especially important if you have recently been diagnosed with cancer or are still suffering side effects ofchemotherapy or other treatment.
+Your doctor’s opinion on when and whether you should travel is important.
+If your doctor advises against travel, be sure you understand the reasons.
+Consider alternative ideas if your doctor vetoes your travel plans.

 Choosing Your Destination